Design of model Boger fluids with systematically controlled viscoelastic properties: Conclusion

 \section{Conclusion}

-In this work, we integrate known concepts from polymer physics and rheology to provide a means for creating well-controlled materials with prescribed rheological properties.
+In this work, we integrate known concepts from polymer physics and rheology to provide a means for creating well-controlled dilute polymer solutions with prescribed rheological properties.
 The framework we developed for a PIB-PB based dilute viscoelastic fluid is based on experimental measurements of rheological properties using a conventional rheometer.
-With a few initial measurements (e.g., identifying the linearity limit $c=c^*$) and identifying the power-law relationship between the input parameters and the output properties, our framework can further be extended to control the viscoelastic properties of various Boger fluids, whether they are made with polyisobutylene, polyacrylamide, polystyrene, or some other types of flexible Gaussian polymer chains.
+With a few initial measurements (e.g., identifying the linearity limit where $c=c^*$) and identifying the power-law relationship between the input parameters and the output properties, our framework can further be extended to design the viscoelastic properties of various Boger fluids, whether they are made with polyisobutylene, polyacrylamide, polystyrene, or some other types of flexible Gaussian polymer chains.

 The methodology demonstrated here for designing viscoelastic fluids provides intuition for the observations in various viscoelastic flow experiments.
 For example, one can design different fluids with either constant $\eta_s$ and varied $\psi_1$ or constant $\psi_1$ and varied $\eta_s$ to examine if the source of the observed viscoelastic behavior originates from the effects associated with the fluid viscosity or the fluid elasticity.
-Furthermore, this method can be used to estimate the change in molecular weight of the polymers after degradation or scission by using $\overline{G}, \overline{\tau},$ and $\overline{\psi}$ as inputs and $\overline{c}, \overline{M},$ and $\overline{\eta}_s$ as outputs using Eq.~(\ref{eqn: matrix form exp}).
+Furthermore, this method can be used to estimate the change in molecular weight of the polymers after degradation or scission by using $\overline{G}, \overline{\tau},$ and $\overline{\psi}$ as inputs and $\overline{c}, \overline{M},$ and $\overline{\eta}_s$ as outputs using Eq.~(\ref{eqn: matrix form exp inverted}).
 This capability is made possible by the non-ideality of the actual fluids, which allows a linear mapping between $\overline{G}$, $\overline{\tau}$, $\overline{\psi}$ and $\overline{c}$, $\overline{M}$, $\overline{\eta}_s$.